Everything We Know So Far About 'Survivor's Next Season

 — Jeff Probst (@JeffProbst) April 17, 2017

-Fiji was used as a location for Survivor: Millennials vs. Gen X (Season 33) and Survivor: Game Changers, having returned to the country for the first time since Season 14, a.k.a.
-Survivor: Fiji.
+Fiji was used as a location for Survivor: Millennials vs. Gen X (Season 33) and Survivor: Game Changers, having returned to the country for the first time since Season 14 (aka Survivor: Fiji).
 The location for Survivor Season 35 was first reported by Inside Survivor’s Martin Holmes in December, who said at the time that while it wasn’t guaranteed, he had heard that the show will produce both Season 35 and Season 36 in the Mamanuca Islands, Fiji.

 This wouldn’t be the first time Survivor has used a location multiple times.
 While earlier seasons continuously went to new locations, more recent seasons have frequented the same places quite often.
-The most common places have been the Philippines, used for four consecutive seasons, (Survivor: Philippines, Caramoan, Blood vs. Water and Cagayan), Samoa (Survivor: Samoa, Heroes vs. Villains, South Pacific and One World) and Nicaragua (Survivor: Nicaragua, Redemption Island, San Juan del Sur and Worlds Apart).
+The most common places have been the Philippines, used for four consecutive seasons, (Survivor: Philippines, Caramoan, Blood vs. Water, and Cagayan), Samoa (Survivor: Samoa, Heroes vs. Villains, South Pacific, and One World) and Nicaragua (Survivor: Nicaragua, Redemption Island, San Juan del Sur, and Worlds Apart).

 Assuming Season 36 is also being filmed in Fiji, the country will have been the most used location in Survivor history, having hosted five different seasons.

-Martin Holmes, known in the Survivor fan community as “Redmond”, also confirmed that Season 35 will begin with three tribes.
+Martin Holmes, known in the Survivor fan community as “Redmond,” also confirmed that Season 35 will begin with three tribes.
 This likely means that there are 18 people in the cast, to have an even tribe split.
-As seen below in the photo Holmes posted on Twitter, the tribe colors are blue, red and yellow.
+As seen below in the photo Holmes posted on Twitter, the tribe colors are blue, red, and yellow.

 #Survivor 35 confirmed as three tribes.
 Red, Blue and Yellow.
 Pic of challenge set in Fiji. pic.twitter.com/eoJ7dinq20